DEFRA/software-development-standards/docs/guides/docker_guidance.md

 > **Some processes legitimately need to write at runtime.** A service might write to a mounted `tmp` directory or a cache such as `node_modules/.cache`.
 Where this is required, define and secure those specific writable locations (for example a dedicated mounted volume) rather than making the whole application tree writable.
 Consider whether your service has this need before applying blanket read-only permissions.

-### Scan images for vulnerabilities

-Scan built images for known vulnerabilities as part of the pipeline.
-The Defra base image repositories use tools such as [Trivy](https://github.com/aquasecurity/trivy) and [Grype](https://github.com/anchore/grype); [Snyk](https://snyk.io/) is also used across Defra.
-Keep base images current so that upstream security fixes are picked up.

 ## Docker Compose

 Use a single `compose.yaml` per repository.
-Older services split configuration across many files (`docker-compose.override.yaml`, `docker-compose.test.yaml`, `docker-compose.test.watch.yaml`, and so on), which drift out of sync and are hard to reason about.
+Older services may split configuration across many files (`docker-compose.override.yaml`, `docker-compose.test.yaml`, `docker-compose.test.watch.yaml`, and so on), which drift out of sync and are hard to reason about.
 Compose v2 profiles remove the need for most of these.

 ### One file with profiles